GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/Libraries/fileutils.md

 <br>

 ### File.createDir(dirPath)
-This method creates the specified directory if it does not already exist.
+This method creates the specified directory if it does not already exist, relative to the Current Working Directory.

 ```python
 import "FileUtils";